What is congenital hyperinsulinism (HI)?

 Congenital hyperinsulinism (HI) is a genetic disorder in which the insulin cells of the pancreas, called beta cells, secrete too much insulin.
-Excess insulin causes low blood sugar (hypoglycemia).
+Excess insulin causes low plasma sugar (hypoglycemia) or low blood sugar.

 Ordinarily, beta cells secrete just enough insulin to keep the blood sugar in the normal range.
 In children with HI, the secretion of insulin is not properly regulated, causing excess insulin secretion and low blood sugar.